ParlaSpeech 3.0: Richly Annotated Spoken Parliamentary Corpora of Croatian, Czech, Polish, and Serbian: Conclusion

 \section{Conclusion}

-This paper presented the collection of parliamentary spoken corpora of four Slavic languages, spanning together more than six thousand hours in size.
+This paper presented the collection of parliamentary spoken corpora of four Slavic languages, spanning together more than 6 thousand hours in size.
 The textual modality of the corpora has been automatically enriched with linguistic and sentiment annotations.
-The spoken modality has been annotated with filled pauses in all four languages, while detailed word- and grapheme-level alignment and subsequent annotation of the primary stress in each multisyllabic word has been applied for two out of the four languages for which the technology is already available.
+The spoken modality has been enriched with filled pauses in all four languages, while detailed word- and grapheme-level alignment and subsequent annotation of the primary stress in each multisyllabic word has been applied for two out of the four languages for which the technology is already available and downstream research is most promising.

-The corpora are available in various formats by following the FAIR paradigm\footnote{\url{http://hdl.handle.net/11356/1833}} -- JSONL for completeness, TextGrid for simple use by phoneticians and other speech scientists, and corpus concordancers for corpus linguists.
+The corpora are available in various formats by following the FAIR paradigm~\citep{parlaspeech3} -- JSONL for completeness, TextGrid for simple use by phoneticians and other speech scientists, and corpus concordancers for corpus linguists.

 We wrapped up the paper with one use case among many potential ones for such a rich dataset -- acoustic and temporal correlates of sentiment.
-The analysis shows consistent strong effects for higher pitch, strong to medium effects for increased intensity in negative content, and medium to low effects for increased speech rate in negative content.
+The analysis shows consistent trends in negative sentiment content, when compared to that of positive sentiment, namely strong effects for higher pitch, strong to medium effects for increased intensity, and medium to low effects for increased speech rate and jitter.

 In addition to a heavy use of the presented dataset in downstream research, we will continue developing this dataset in two directions: (1) adding additional languages and (2) adding additional annotation layers.